Jade burial suit

-A jade burial suit (玉衣 (yù yī, jade clothing)) is a ceremonial suit made of pieces of jade in which royal members in Han dynasty China were buried.
+A jade burial suit (玉衣 (yù yī, jade clothing)) is a ceremonial suit made of pieces of jade in which royal members of China's Han dynasty were buried.

 Construction

 Of the jade suits that have been found, the pieces of jade are mostly square or rectangular in shape, though triangular, trapezoid and rhomboid plaques have also been found.
 Plaques are often joined by means of wire, threaded through small holes drilled near the corners of each piece.
 The composition of the wire varies, and several suits have been found joined with either gold or silver.
 Other suits, such as that of King Zhao Mo, were joined using silk thread, or silk ribbon that overlapped the edges of the plaques.
 In some instances, additional pieces of jade have been found beneath the head covering, including shaped plaques to cover the eyes, and plugs to fit the ears and nose.

 According to the Book of Later Han, the type of wire used was dependent on the status of the person buried.
 The jade burial suits of emperors used gold thread; princes, princesses, dukes, and marquises, silver thread; sons or daughters of those given silver thread, copper thread; and lesser aristocrats, silk thread, with all others being forbidden to be buried in jade burial suits.
 Examination of the known suits, such as the two found in Mancheng, has revealed that these rules were not always followed.
 Considering the vast size of the country, and the relatively slow means of disseminating information, it is not surprising that the materials and techniques used in a jade burial suit occasionally differed from the official guidelines.

 A jade burial suit was extremely expensive to create, and only wealthy aristocrats could afford to be buried in them.
 Additionally, the process of manufacturing a suit was labor-intensive and is estimated to have required several years to complete a single suit.

 Despite their beauty and cultural significance, Jade Burial Suits were not without their practical challenges.
 Because they were made entirely of jade, they were heavy and difficult to move, and required a great deal of strength and manpower to transport.
 In addition, the suits were often too small to fit the actual body of the deceased, and were instead placed on a wooden effigy or mannequin that was placed in the tomb alongside the jade burial suit.